salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Validate deploy and run Apex tests but don’t save to the org.

+# flags.ignore-conflicts.summary

+Ignore conflicts and deploy local files, even if they overwrite changes in the org.

+# flags.ignore-conflicts.description

+This flag applies only to orgs that allow source tracking.
+It has no effect on orgs that don't allow it, such as production orgs.

 # flags.ignore-errors.summary

 Ignore any errors and don’t roll back deployment.